An unknown man urinates on the altar of St. Peter’s Basilica in the Vatican

 2824

-16:14
+12 October 16:14

 A man committing sacrilege at St. Peter's Basilica.
 Photo: Silere non possum A man committing sacrilege at St. Peter's Basilica.
 Photo: Silere non possum

-The man approached the altar and took off his trousers.
-The security intervened with a delay.
+A man approached the altar and pulled down his trousers.
+Security reacted with delay.

 This is already the third such incident in the past two years.
 On February 7, 2025, a man of Romanian origin broke into the altar and smashed six candlesticks, as well as removed the altar cloth.
 On June 1, 2023, another man, also naked, climbed onto the main altar with the inscription "Save the children of Ukraine" on his back.